<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://earreverends.com/notes/wrong-note-photos/" />
+<link rel="alternate" type="text/html" href="https://earreverends.com/notes/in-light-leaks/" />

 <author>